glorialulu/TSNet/docs/transient.rst

 Pump Operation (Shut-off and Start-up)
 --------------------------------------
-The TSNet also includes the capacity to perform controlled pump operations, while pump shut-off due to power failure has not been included yet.
+The TSNet also includes the capacity to perform controlled pump operations by specifying the relation between pump rotation speed and time.
+However, pump shut-off due to power failure has not been included yet.

 The following example shows how to add pump shut-off event to the network: